-Key partners: HHivos leads a consortium of Positive Vibes, Restless Development, Marsa, FEMNET, the Central American Women's Fund.
+Key partners: Hivos leads a consortium of Positive Vibes, Restless Development, Marsa, FEMNET and the Central American Women's Fund.
+M&C Saatchi World Services is our technical partner.

 Program snapshot: The program focuses on young women and adolescent girls who: live with HIV; identify as lesbian, bisexual, trans, or intersex (LBTI); live with a disability, and are affected by displacement.
 It puts young women rightsholders in the driver's seat, connecting them in Communities of Action.
 In these spaces, they share knowledge, experiences, and ideas, and learn from one another while also developing joint strategies to improve their SRH-R. We accompany and coach them as they work towards achieving the legal and policy changes they have targeted.
 The program also empowers these young women to participate in movements and develop and lead campaigns to change the perceptions of policymakers and the public on rightsholders' SRHR.
 Finally, an innovative participatory grantmaking mechanism provides financial support to realize their plans and build and strengthen their organizations.
 Throughout the program, there is continuous attention for rightsholders' safety and security and their psychosocial well-being.